Robert Blake, actor acquitted in wife’s killing, dies at 89

 When his parents moved the family to Los Angeles, his mother found work for the kids as movie extras and little Mickey Gubitosi was plucked from the crowd by producers who cast him in the “Our Gang” comedies.
 He appeared in the series for five years and changed his name to Bobby Blake.

-He went on to work with Hollywood legends, playing the young John Garfield in “Humoresque” in 1946 and the little boy who sells Humphrey Bogart a crucial lottery ticket in “The Treasure of the Sierra Madre.”
+He went on to work with Hollywood legends, playing the young John Garfield in “Humoresque” in 1946 and the little boy who sells Humphrey Bogart a crucial lottery ticket in the Oscar-winning “The Treasure of the Sierra Madre.”

 In adulthood, he landed serious movie roles.
 The biggest breakthrough was in 1967 with “In Cold Blood.”
 Later there were films including, “Tell Them Willie Boy is Here” and “Electra Glide in Blue.”